MarcoIeni/glimpse/website/docs/troubleshooting.md

 ]
 ```

-In order to solve it, remove the conflicting vim bindings from your `settings.json`.
+In order to solve it, remove the conflicting Vim bindings from your `settings.json`.

 ### Virtual Machine or slow hardware